KarchinLab/Tokheim_PNAS_2016/README.md

 ## Jupyter notebooks

 We have prepared our evaluation framework into jupyter notebooks (.ipynb files).
 You can either view them on github or execute the evaluation if you install [jupyter](http://jupyter.org/).
+We recommend that you first view the [Introduction.ipynb](https://github.com/KarchinLab/CancerDriverGeneEvaluation/blob/master/Introduction.ipynb) file for more details.

 ## Installation